dib-lab/2022-paper-branchwater-software/manuscript.md

 Content-based search is a promising alternative strategy for finding data sets in archives.
-By searching with genomic content of interest, content-based search can recover datasets containing relevant species or genes of interest regardless of their associated metadata.
-However, search of unassembled sequence is critical to ensure unbiased and comprehensive recovery of relevant datasets.
+By searching with genomic content of interest, content-based search of metagenomes can recover datasets containing relevant species or genes of interest regardless of their associated metadata.
+However, search of *unassembled* metagenomic sequence is critical to ensure unbiased and comprehensive recovery of relevant datasets.
 Assembly techniques are designed to produce consensus reference sequences useful for consistent comparisons across genotypes, often collapsing sequence variation in the process [@doi:10.1038/nmeth1043;@doi:10.1101/155358].
 In addition, reassembly and reanalysis of existing data using different parameters or newer methods often yields different results.
 Content-based search of unassembled metagenomes can bypass these issues and facilitate consistent downstream analysis across data sets that may have been initially generated to answer a range of disparate biological questions, and been first analyzed over a range of years and with myriad techniques.

 A number of approaches have been developed to enable content-based search of single-organism genomic and RNAseq data.
 Methods that